sinatijani/CMI-LANDGAH-StrategicChange-Analysis/README.md

 * Some cool visuals and the project logo (PNGs).
 * Maybe some extra notes and the presentation (PDFs).

+## Certificatification?

+You will also find my
+* CMI Level 7 Certificate in Strategic Management and Leadership Practice from the Chartered Management Institute

 ## License

 This is all under the Apache License Version 2.0.
 Check out the `LICENSE` file for the details.